stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - Set up test infrastructure for pytest in VS Code
 - Added integration tests for the CoreDataStore MCP server
 - Refactored scripts to use Pydantic for robust data validation
+- Updated the `.github/workflows/process_landmarks.yml` GitHub Action for manual triggering, robust batch processing using a matrix strategy, configurable parallelism, and improved dependency installation.

 ## Next Steps
 1. Implement comprehensive error handling and logging in the API client